-We have found through experience that the quickest means to resolve an obstruction is through serving a notice.
+We'll serve a variety of notices to resolve problems on public rights of way.
+We've found that the quickest means to resolve an obstruction is through serving a notice.

-Whilst the person responsible may resolve the problem within the time frame stipulated in the notice, failure to do so would lengthen the time it takes to resolve the report and involves greater resources.
-Serving a notice immediately saves around two weeks and allows other investigations to commence.
+While the person responsible may resolve the problem within the time frame stipulated in the notice, failure to do so would lengthen the time it takes to resolve the report and involves greater resources.
+Serving a notice immediately saves around 2 weeks and allows other investigations to commence.

 You have provided me with a free stile but I have still received a notice - why?

 This is to ensure that we can invoke our powers (as soon as possible) if the new stile we have provided you is not installed within the time frame stipulated within the notice.

 I have tried my best to do what you ask but I cannot get to the gate to repair it because the ground is so wet - what do I do now?

 If you have problems carrying out the work we've asked for, such as the ground being too wet, you can talk to us and when there are exceptional circumstances we'll negotiate a revised date for you to complete the work.

 Is there any assistance or advice to persons who have obstructed a Public Right of Way?

 Throughout the process you can talk to us and we will offer advice as well as any assistance that is available to us.
 Please do not hesitate to Call Derbyshire tel: 01629 533190.